 - To follow the food and nutrition guidelines issued by the Department of Health and Children Eat Smart and Move More (published in 2013), DES Guidelines Circular 0013/2016 - As part of the Health Promoting School Initiative the school will make available H.S.E. information with regards to Healthy School Lunches explaining the food pyramid and the benefits of eating a healthy diet.
 The food pyramid outlines an excellent common sense approach to healthy and balanced eating.
-(See Food Pyramid, HSE Guidelines in Appendix 1) - To ensure pupils and parent(s) / guardian(s) become aware of the importance of food for growth and development as part of the S.P.H.E. curriculum through the medium of - Strand Unit: Taking Care of My Body: Food and Nutrition (Curriculum Junior Infants 6th Class) - Making choices (See Teacher Curriculum Guidelines p 11-13) - Inviting parents and outside agencies to assist in the promotion of healthy living through cookery, nutritional workshops and using HSE initiatives such as Food Dudes Programme which was rolled out during the 2014-2015 and 2019/20 school year.
+(See Food Pyramid, HSE Guidelines in Appendix 1). - Safefood HSE Healthy Lunches is attached to this policy with practical tips for you and your child on what to include in a healthy lunchbox - To ensure pupils and parent(s) / guardian(s) become aware of the importance of food for growth and development as part of the S.P.H.E. curriculum through the medium of - Strand Unit: Taking Care of My Body: Food and Nutrition (Curriculum Junior Infants 6th Class) - ♦ Making choices (See Teacher Curriculum Guidelines p 11-13) - ❖ Inviting parents and outside agencies to assist in the promotion of healthy living through cookery, nutritional workshops and using HSE initiatives such as Food Dudes Programme which was rolled out during the 2014-2015 and 2019/20 school year.